Rokio117/Bookmark-/README.md

 ## API
-The API for Trivia Tracker can be found at: https://github.com/Rokio117/Bookmark--api
+The API for Bookmark! can be found at: https://github.com/Rokio117/Bookmark--api

 ## Available Scripts